 - Other (organic) farmers:

-are invited to participate in the discussions on the online knowledge platform and are encouraged to use and test the advisory materials selected by the project.
+were invited to participate in the discussions on the online knowledge platform and are encouraged to use and test the advisory materials selected by the project.

 - Farm advisors, innovation brokers, agricultural school teachers:

-will be informed about the outcomes of the project as well as experiences gained with multi-actor learning.
+were informed about the outcomes of the project as well as experiences gained with multi-actor learning.
 Synthesis reports on state-of-the art scientific knowledge and best practices will be disseminated to the scientific world.

 - Decision makers:

-will be informed abuot the project activities and outcomes.
+were informed abuot the project activities and outcomes.
 Experiences gained with knowledge exchange and multi-actor learning in OK-Net Arable will help decision makers design future steps in the implementation of EIP-AGRI.

 - General public: